PPUC/ZeDMD/README.md

 A full tutorial of its installation is available in [English](https://www.pincabpassion.net/t14796-tuto-zedmd-installation-english) and in [French](https://www.pincabpassion.net/t14798-tuto-installation-du-zedmd)

 Meanwhile, there're different "flavours" of the ZeDMD firmware.
 Because it pushes the cheap ESP32 to its limits, we can't provide a unified firmware, so you have to pick the appropriate one:
-* ZeDMD: using two 64x32 panels driven by an ESP32 connected over USB
-* ZeDMD HD: using four 64x64 or two 128x64 panels driven by an ESP32 connected over USB
-* ZeDMD HALF: using one 128x64 panel driven by an ESP32 connected over USB
-* ZeDMD WiFi: using two 64x32 panels driven by an ESP32 connected over WiFi
-* ZeDMD HALF WiFi: using one 128x64 panel driven by an ESP32 connected over WiFi
-* ZeDMD S3: using two 64x32 panels driven by an ESP32 S3 N16R8 connected over USB
+* ZeDMD 128x32: using two 64x32 panels driven by an ESP32 connected over USB or WiFi
-* ZeDMD S3 HD: using four 64x64 or two 128x64 panels  driven by an ESP32 S3 N16R8 connected over USB
+* ZeDMD HD 256x64: using four 64x64 or two 128x64 panels driven by an ESP32 connected over USB or WiFi
-* ZeDMD S3 HALF: using one 128x64 panel driven by an ESP32 S3 N16R8 connected over USB
+* ZeDMD 128x64: using one 128x64 panel driven by an ESP32 connected over USB or WiFi, showing 128x32 content with an offset, suitable for mini cabinets
-* ZeDMD S3 WiFi: using two 64x32 panels  driven by an ESP32 S3 N16R8 connected over WiFi
+* ZeDMD S3 128x32: using two 64x32 panels driven by an ESP32 S3 N16R8 connected over USB CDC or WiFi
-* ZeDMD S3 HD WiFi: using four 64x64 or two 128x64 panels driven by an ESP32 S3 N16R8 connected over WiFi
+* ZeDMD S3 HD 256x64: using four 64x64 or two 128x64 panels  driven by an ESP32 S3 N16R8 connected over USB CDC or WiFi
-* ZeDMD S3 HALF WiFi: using one 128x64 panel driven by an ESP32 S3 N16R8 connected over WiFi
+* ZeDMD S3 128x64: using one 128x64 panel driven by an ESP32 S3 N16R8 connected over USB CDC or WiFi, showing 128x32 content with an offset, suitable for mini cabinets
-* ZeDMD S3 AMOLED: using a small OLED driven by a LilyGo AMOLED T-Display-S3 V2 connected via USB
+* ZeDMD S3 AMOLED: using a small OLED driven by a LilyGo AMOLED T-Display-S3 V2 connected via USB CDC
 * ZeDMD S3 AMOLED WiFi: using a small OLED driven by a LilyGo AMOLED T-Display-S3 V2 connected via WiFi

 Here's are short demo of ZeDMD and ZeDMD HD in parallel: